The Ultimate Guide to the Japan Rail Pass

 - 21 days = 140,000 JPY (~$950 USD)

 The upfront cost of the pass may feel steep, but it can pay off quickly.
-For example, a single round trip between Tokyo and Kyoto almost covers the cost of a 7-day pass!
+For example, a single round trip between Tokyo and Kyoto almost covers the cost of an Ordinary 7-day pass!

 It’s worth noting that passes for children aged 6-11 are half price, and children under 6 travel for free.
 This makes the JR pass a great choice for families.